yanisywd/CommonLit-Student-Summaries-My-Kaggle-Solution/README.md

-# Student Summary Evaluator: CommonLit - Evaluate Student Summaries
+# CommonLit - Evaluate Student Summaries

 This repository hosts a machine learning solution developed for the Kaggle competition: **CommonLit - Evaluate Student Summaries**.
 It's tailored to leverage BERT in automatically assessing and scoring student-written summaries, aiming to assist educators and online platforms in delivering real-time feedback.